pschatzmann/arduino-fdk-aac/README.md

 On some processors we get compile errors because the arrays are too big: Please uncomment the #define PIT_MAX_MAX line in the AACConstantsOverride.h file.

 The encoder is working on an ESP32 w/o PSRAM.
-The Decoder however needs PSRAM!
+The Decoder however needs PSRAM and a 50kbytes stack size!

 ## Copyright